littlestar642/ehrBlockchain/README.md

 2. Maintaining health records turns into a huge mess when the volume increases mere 10 to 15 papers.
 With an electronic health record management system we remove the tangibile nature of such records and hence dematerialise them.

-3. Using the hyperledger fabric, we can easily maintain the hisorical records for any user referenced by their userID.
+3. Using the hyperledger fabric, we can easily maintain the historical records for any user referenced by their userID.
 This is a great help when it comes to accessing previous records and prevents tampering of the data by any sorts.

 ## Uniqueness of the Product